substrate-system/atproto-shenanigans/README.md

 Add a URL to your DID's `alsoKnownAs` property.

-The `aka` command lets you link external URLs to your Bluesky DID document.
+The `aka` command lets you link external URLs, like Github, to your Bluesky DID document.
-This is useful for connecting your Bluesky identity to other online profiles like GitHub or any other website.

-If you did not install this glabally via `npm i -g @substrate-system/at`, then use `npx` to execute the program.
+If you did not install this glabally via `npm i -g @substrate-system/at`, then use `npx` to execute it.

 ```bash
 npx at aka <handle> <URL> [--pds <custom-pds>]